DreymaR/BigBagKbdTrixPKL/README.md

 KNOWN ISSUES
 ------------
+* Running EPKL with other key mapping programs may be problematic due to _hook competition_.
+    - When keyboard hooks compete, it becomes uncertain which hook gets which key press, with unpredictable results.
+    - Unfortunately, this includes some of the functionality of the popular [Microsoft PowerToys](https://apps.microsoft.com/detail/xp89dcgq3k6vld) tool suite.
+    - It also includes other AutoHotkey scripts using hotkeys.
+    - To some extent, you could include other scripts into EPKL if you know how to, or replicate their functionality within EPKL.
 * The AHK `Send` command used by some EPKL mappings, sends a `KeyDown` shortly followed by a `KeyUp`.
     - This does produce a key press with the desired character/key.
     - However, when holding down a key for a while Windows really sends repeated `KeyDown` events and `KeyUp` only on key release.